 Siege of Fellin (1211)

 The Estonian hillfort of Fellin was the largest in the region and a symbol of pagan resistance.
 The Sword Brethren, together with German crusaders and local auxiliaries, laid siege for several weeks.
 They employed trebuchets and battering rams, while constructing a siege tower to breach the walls.
+The defenders fought fiercely, but the Brethren’s superior engineering and constant crossbow fire wore them down.
 After the fall of Fellin, the order demonstrated its psychological tactics: many prisoners were massacred, and the survivors were forcibly baptized.
 The sack of Fellin broke Estonian morale and led to the submission of several districts.
+The careful coordination between siege engineers, crossbowmen, and knights during this campaign became a model for future Baltic crusader operations.

 Battle of Saule (1236) – The Turning Point

 No discussion of the Livonian Brothers’ tactics is complete without examining their greatest defeat.
 At the Battle of Saule (near modern Šiauliai, Lithuania), the order faced a coalition of Samogitians and Semigallians.
 The Brethren, overconfident after years of success, advanced deep into pagan territory without proper reconnaissance.
 The heavily forested and swampy ground negated their cavalry advantage.
-Trapped in marshland, the knights were surrounded and annihilated by lightly armed infantry.
+Trapped in marshland, the knights were surrounded and annihilated by lightly armed infantry armed with javelins and axes.
 The Grand Master, Volquin, along with many knights and crusaders, perished.
 The battle was a catastrophic failure of the tactics that had previously served the order so well—specifically the failure to adapt to unfavorable terrain and the lack of adequate infantry support.
+The Brethren had underestimated the tactical sophistication of the Samogitians, who used feigned retreats to draw the knights into the mire.
 This defeat led directly to the absorption of the surviving Sword Brethren into the Teutonic Order in 1237.

 Impact on the Baltic Crusades